 We adopted ASC 606, Revenue from Contracts with Customers, on December 31, 2017 using the modified retrospective method.
 We have not restated any prior financial statements presented.
-The significant impacts of the new standard were to accelerate the recognition of revenues and related costs on both sales to certain distributors and certain licensing activities.
-See "Note 2 - Revenue from Contracts with Customers" for further discussion of the impact of the adoption of ASC 606.
+See "Note 2 - Revenue from Contracts with Customers" to our consolidated financial statements and the Revenue discussions, below, for the impact of the adoption of ASC 606.